miyako/HDI_ListBoxCollection_Advanced_v17/README.md

 - **XLIFF localisation** — complex multi-file task where the agent missed capitalised language codes and used wrong command names.
 A plan review would have caught scope issues before execution.
 - **Dark mode support** — the agent used a non-existent 4D command (`_O_REDRAW`).
 Plan would have surfaced the approach for you to vet first.
 - **Modernise HDI** — 15 turns with several "you didn't do X" corrections.
 Seeing the plan upfront would have caught omissions.

+Use **plan** for multi-file/multi-step tasks where 4D-specific knowledge matters, and **autopilot** for mechanical changes where `.github/instructions` give enough context.

 ## Screenshots